+where $\epsilon$ is $r$ or $s$ depending on the parity of $n$. \ee In a joint work with Ronno Das \cite{dasdesh14} we extend this correspondence to higher-dimensional spheres (in fact, to smooth manifolds).
+In particular, we show that the homotopy equivalence between the tangent bundle complement and the Salvetti complex is $W$-equivariant.
+Further we explain how the group theoretic data can be used to define this complex.
+We also describe a presentation for the associated groups.
+Current work in progress, among other things, focuses on computation of the (twisted) cohomology of $M(\A)$ with group ring coefficients.

 The paper is organized as follows.
-Section \ref{sec1} is about the preliminaries from hyperplane arrangements.
+Section \ref{sec1} is about the preliminaries of hyperplane arrangements.
 In Section \ref{sec2} we introduce the new objects of study, arrangements of spheres and the tangent bundle complement.
-In Section \ref{sec3} we look at how does the combinatorics determines the topology of the complement.
-In particular we prove a closed form formula for its homotopy type.
-We look at the fundamental group in Section \ref{sec4}.
-Finally in Section \ref{sec5} we look at arrangements of projective spaces.
+In Section \ref{sec3} we look at how the combinatorics of intersections determines the topology of the complement.
+We investigate the fundamental group in Section \ref{sec4}.
+In Section \ref{sec5} we look at arrangements of projective spaces.